Safety equipment and PPE

 Recommended personal protective equipment

-The aim is essentially to protect the whole of the human body during any handling with PPE, i.e. :
+The aim is to protect the whole of the human body when handling these products by means of suitable PPE, i.e. :

 • type 3 or 4 chemical suit (liquid spray)